raphaelsulzer/dsrv-data/README.md

 ### Scanning Procedure

 You can create point clouds with visibility information of your own dataset using the `scan` tool.
-You can use the precompiled executable from this repository, (which should work on most Ubuntu systems) or compile it youself using [mesh-tools](git@github.com:raphaelsulzer/mesh-tools.git).
+You can use the precompiled `scan` executable from this repository (which should work on most Ubuntu systems), or compile it youself using [mesh-tools](https://github.com/raphaelsulzer/mesh-tools).

 ```bash
 ./scan -w path/to/workingDir -i filenameMeshToScan --export npz